How A University Pivoted to Virtual Instruction and Learning As the COVID-19 Crisis Escalated

 Stevens Institute of Technology's experience leveraging technology solutions enabled rapid response and transition to virtual instruction, operations and student support

-"Technology is ingrained in Stevens' culture, so it's no surprise that we were able to make the switch to online learning so quickly," notes Provost and Vice President for Academic Affairs Christophe Pierre.
 "I'm extremely proud of the way our faculty and students handled the transition.
 It shows how committed our students are to learning and how dedicated our faculty are to teaching."

 Virtual learning experience, agility proved key

-That was no accident: the university's forward-looking IT leadership had implemented a state of the art platform for instruction several years ago, moving some services to a modern, cloud-based environment.
+As the university's courses instruction moved online, faculty and students reported few hiccups.
+That was no accident: Stevens' forward-looking IT leadership had already tested and implemented virtual platforms for instruction several years ago, moving some services to a cloud-based environment.

-"Making this transition with little to no warning has been extremely challenging for all our faculty and students, and we are providing as much training and preparation as possible," says Mike Parente, Stevens' interim vice president for information technology.
-"Feedback, so far, has been very positive."
+"Making this transition with little to no warning has been extremely challenging for all our faculty and students, and we are providing as much training and preparation as possible," said Mike Parente, Stevens' interim vice president for information technology.

-"Every course at Stevens automatically has a Canvas space created for it," explains Michael Scalero, Stevens' director of learning technology.
-"This is by design.
-We also brought the Zoom video chat software platform to Stevens as one of our core instructional services, back in 2018.
-This was all critical to the transition."
+"Every course at Stevens automatically already had a Canvas space being created for it," explained Michael Scalero, Stevens' director of learning technology.
+"This was by design.
+We had also brought the Zoom video chat software platform to Stevens as one of our core instructional services back in 2018."

-"Professors have been taking the time, when they do have the time, before or after class to meet individually with students," he says.
+"Professors have been taking the time, when they do have the time, before or after class to meet individually with students," he said.
 "I feel like that really helps.
 It's a very good practice and I hope it continues."

 Every faculty video lecture is also recorded and posted in the Canvas learning module by Stevens' faculty for later viewing or replay.